Back to Blog

 Savings bonds

 In the past, family or friends would go into their financial institution to purchase a savings bond to give as a gift.
-Nowadays, credit unions and banks do not issue bonds but only help their members redeem U.S. Treasury bonds.
-You can still purchase a bond when you create an account with the TreasuryDirect for your child.
+Nowadays, credit unions and banks do not issue bonds but may help their members redeem them

-For children under 18, a parent or guardian will need to create a minor account, which will link to their own TreasuryDirect account.
+To purchase a bond for children under 18, a parent or guardian will need to create an account for their child on TreasuryDirect that can be linked to their own account.
 The parent/guardian can purchase, redeem, receive gift deliveries, and perform other transactions on behalf of the minor.
 Once your child turns 18, the account can be disconnected from the parent/guardian’s account so the minor can establish the account as their own.
 The most common type of bond purchased is a Series EE Savings Bond, which will earn interest for up to 30 years or whenever it’s cashed in.
 Unlike a 529 Plan or Coverdell Savings Account, bonds are not exclusive to education but can be used for anything.
 If a bond is used for educational expenses, it must be used in the same tax year the bond is redeemed to receive a tax break on bond payments.

 Individual retirement account